 6. Rowlett Community Park Skate Park (Rowlett)

-Not a quick stop from Dallas at 16.3 miles — best combined with other Rowlett stops to make the drive worthwhile.
+Not a quick stop from Dallas at 16.3 miles, so it's best combined with other Rowlett stops to make the drive worthwhile.

 Location: 8700 St Andrews Ln, Rowlett, TX 75088